ChristopherNugent/MarkovGenerator/README.md

 # About
-A Markov chain generator based on N-Gram mappings

-Capable of generating both words and sentences
+A Markov chain generator based on N-Gram mappings capable of generating both words and sentences

 # Usage